 The Parks Canada shuttle operates from mid-May to mid-October for Lake Louise and June 1 to mid-October for Moraine Lake.
 Similarly, the Lake Connector shuttle only operates from June 1 to mid-October.
 In 2023, the shuttles will operate until October 10th.

 Our Banff Travel Guide has everything you need to get the MOST out of your trip to Banff!

 Purchasing Moraine Lake Shuttle Tickets

 This Parks Canada shuttle service requires advance reservation for tickets.
-In 2022, it was possible to walk up and purchase shuttle tickets at the Park and Ride, though initially it was announced that this would not be allowed.
+In the past, it was possible to walk up and purchase shuttle tickets at the Park and Ride, though initially it was announced that this would not be allowed.